 Without context this might sound like speculative fiction, but this is the reality of modern day men and woman living in Iran.
 A little background; the act of homosexuality is illegal in Iran and even punishable by death, however the government will help pay for sexual reassignment surgery to cure their “illness”, but the lives of transsexuals is far from easy.

 The girls in this book are polar opposites.
-Sahar, our narrator, comes from a working class family and is struggling to be a teenager while also cooking and cleaning for her father, who has fallen into a depressions since the death of her mother.
-Nasarin on the other hand is rich, popular and beautiful.
+Sahar, our narrator, comes from a working-class family and is struggling to be a teenager while also cooking and cleaning for her father, who has fallen into a depression since the death of her mother.
+Nasrin on the other hand is rich, popular and beautiful.
 She comes from a rich family where even Sahar admits that she has been spoiled.

 What the novel explores best is showcasing Sahar’s main conflict in this novel, which isn’t so much with her sexuality (she has accepted it) but facing the decision if she is willing to undergo sexual reassignment.
 It was refreshing that Sahar was accepting of herself and who she is, she never doubts how she loves as wrong.
 I don’t want to give to much away but I like how this book really takes apart the idea of gender.

 Sahar often fantasizes about how great it would be to me married to Nasarin as a man but, what stood out to me was when she realizes that if she was a man she could be allowed more freedom in Iran.
 Inversely, this also made me think about how the transgender female character in this book, Parveen, might of had to deal with having to suddenly cover-up.

 Because this book will have a mostly western audience the writing is structured in a way that makes sure the reader understands Iranian culture.
 Despite being a first person narrative, Sahar will define or explains what some Iranian foods and clothing are.
 This technique works and falls in some places.